nicksarma24/DriversBooking/README.md

 # Booking System

-This is a Next.js app for managing drivers and bookings, using local JSON files for data storage.
-No external database required.
+This is a Next.js app for managing drivers and bookings, now using Supabase as the database backend for production and deployment.

 ## Tech Stack
 - **Frontend:** Next.js (JavaScript), Tailwind CSS
 - **Backend:** Next.js API routes
-- **Database:** Local JSON files (`/data/drivers.json`, `/data/bookings.json`)
+- **Database:** Supabase (PostgreSQL)

 ## Features
 - **Driver Management**